OrchardCMS/OrchardCore/src/docs/glossary/README.md

 ### Alias

-A part that generates A way to identify an item with a key that you can call to retrieve it, instead of an Id.
+A part that allows you to specify an alias.
+A way to identify an item with a key that you can call to retrieve it, instead of an Id.
 See [Alias](../reference/modules/Alias)

 ### Content Preview